Quick Start with Kubernetes

 mesheryctl system dashboard --port-forward

-Depending upon how you have networking configured in Kubernetes, alternatively, you can use kubectl to port forward to Meshery UI.
+Depending on how you have networking configured in Kubernetes, you can use kubectl to port forward to the Meshery UI.

 kubectl port-forward svc/meshery 9081:9081 --namespace meshery